Cherry Blossom Spring Wreath

 A sturdy grapevine wreath is a must when making this spring wreath DIY or any seasonal wreath.

 Doubling the grapevine wreaths is a designer secret!
-I loved to frequent a designer showroom that was known for its beautiful wreaths and noticed that all the grapevine wreath bases were doubled.
+I loved to frequent a designer showroom known for its beautiful wreaths and noticed that all the grapevine wreath bases were doubled.
 That was a secret that made such a difference!

 So I started wiring two grapevine wreaths together and voila, all the wreaths that I created started looking so much better.